Calhoun County, South Carolina: Government and politics

 The county government is a five-member council, elected from single-member districts.
 At the first meeting of the year, they choose a chairperson for the term; it is a rotating position.

 Other elected positions in the county are Sheriff, Auditor, Coroner, Treasurer, and Clerk of Court. appointed positions are Coroner and Probate Judge.

 Calhoun County Library is a historic library building located at St. Matthews, Calhoun County.
 It was built about 1877, and is a one-story, medium-gabled white clapboard structure in the Greek Revival style.
 It was originally built as a residence, but was adapted for use as a county library in 1949.

+In the 21st century, the county has leaned Democratic in gubernatorial elections (with 2022 being the only exception), but in presidential elections the county leans Republican (with exceptions in 2008 and 2012).

 Economy

 Although much of Calhoun County is rural, there are many factories including Devro, a UK company that makes sausage casings.
 Other factories include Starbucks (Roasting Facility), DAK Americas, Zeus Industrial Products, Fitts Co Inc, and Thermo King Columbia, Inc. In the same part of the county Country Clear, Inc. produces bottled water.

 Calhoun County offers the Calhoun County I-26 Industrial Park for businesses.

+In 2022, its GDP was $790 million (approx. $55,956 per capita).
+In Chained 2017 dollars, the real GDP was $628.6 million (about $44,519 per capita).
+From 2022 through 2024, the unemployment rate in Calhoun County has fluctuated between 2.7% and 4.3%.

+As of April 2024, some of the largest employers in the county include Devro and Starbucks.